panlanfeng/panlanfeng.github.io/blog/_posts/2013-10-02-OpenSourceWay.md

 I'm not a geek who can spend weeks on configuring his system.
 I prefer to spend my time on some more intersting things.
 Being an expert on operating system doesn't sound attracting for me.
 I only need to have a good operating system to use.

 As a fake fan of open source softwares, I prefer easier way to get things done.
-OS X looks great after trying it on my girlfriend's MAC, but I'm not sure
+OS X looks great after trying it on one  MAC, but I'm not sure
 I will keep liking it.
 If oneday there is some feature driving me mad and I couldn't change it, I will feel terrible because of the money I spent on it.

 This maybe the biggest reason for me to use Linux and other open source softwares.